Building an A-Frame Structure

 Turning off the automatic rebuild of the roofs

-6. Now you have a 2 story a-frame house with a small attic in the peak.
-You are now ready to customize your a-frame plan by adding interior walls, fixtures, furniture, etc.
+5. You are now ready to customize your design by adding interior walls, fixtures, furniture, etc.